AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * The index **must be a positive integer** not greater than the total number of persons in the address book.
 * This command checks if the person at the specified index is a student.
 * If the person is not a student, the command returns an error message.
-* If the person is a student with a scheduled lesson, the command cancels that lesson.
+* If the person is a student with a scheduled normal lesson, the command cancels that lesson.
+* If the person is a student with a scheduled recurring lesson, the command cancels all the recurring lessons.
 * If they are a student with no scheduled lesson, an error message will be displayed.

 Examples: